England beat West Indies by one run

 England dominated the majority of the second T20 against West Indies but ultimately won by just one run after some astonishing late hitting.

-West Indies needed a seemingly hopeless 30 off the final over, only for Akeal Hosein to take Saqib Mahmood for 28, including three sixes off the last three balls.
+West Indies needed a seemingly hopeless 30 from the final over, only for Akeal Hosein to take Saqib Mahmood for 28, including three sixes off the last three balls.

 England earlier bounced back from being bowled out for 103 in the first T20 to post 171-8 on a similarly challenging pitch.